horga83/shellChatGPT/README.md

 Given a prompt, the model will return one or more predicted completions.
 It can be used a chatbot.

-Set `option -c` to enter text completion chat and keep a history of the conversation and works with a variety of models.
+Set option -c to enter text completion chat and keep a history of the conversation and works with a variety of models.

-Set `option -cc` to use the chat completion endpoint.
-Works the same as the text completion chat, however the only available models are `gpt-3.5-turbo` and `gpt-3.5-turbo-0301`.
+Set option -cc to use the chat completion endpoint.
+Works the same as the text completion chat (turbo models).

-The defaults chat format is `Q & A`.
+The defaults chat format is \`Q & A'.
 A name such as \`NAME:' may be introduced as interlocutor.
 Setting only \`:' works as an instruction prompt, send an empty prompt or complete the previous answer prompt.